Sub-band coding: Basic principles

 The utility of SBC is perhaps best illustrated with a specific example.
 When used for audio compression, SBC exploits auditory masking in the auditory system.
 Human ears are normally sensitive to a wide range of frequencies, but when a sufficiently loud signal is present at one frequency, the ear will not hear weaker signals at nearby frequencies.
 We say that the louder signal masks the softer ones.

 The basic idea of SBC is to enable a data reduction by discarding information about frequencies which are masked.
 The result differs from the original signal, but if the discarded information is chosen carefully, the difference will not be noticeable, or more importantly, objectionable.

 First, a digital filter bank divides the input signal spectrum into some number (e.g., 32) of subbands.
 The psychoacoustic model looks at the energy in each of these subbands, as well as in the original signal, and computes masking thresholds using psychoacoustic information.
-Each of the subband samples is quantized and encoded so as to keep the quantization noise below the dynamically computed masking threshold.
+Each of the subband samples are quantized and encoded so as to keep the quantization noise below the dynamically computed masking threshold.
 The final step is to format all these quantized samples into groups of data called frames, to facilitate eventual playback by a decoder.

 Decoding is much easier than encoding, since no psychoacoustic model is involved.
 The frames are unpacked, subband samples are decoded, and a frequency-time mapping reconstructs an output audio signal.